atsheehan/curriculum/lessons/querying-multiple-tables/querying-multiple-tables.md

 (6 rows)
 ```

-Now we include Rocky V even though it doesn't have a studio value.
+Now, we include Rocky V even though it doesn't have a studio value.
 The `LEFT OUTER JOIN` indicates that we should include all of the rows from `movies` regardless of whether they have a matching studio (although the `WHERE movies.title LIKE 'Rocky%'` conditional still applies).

 ### Rules to Follow

 #### Always Include A Primary Key

-When referencing other tables it is important to have a primary key available.
+When referencing other tables, it is important to have a primary key available.
 You can join on any column but the primary key should be a column or combination of columns that uniquely identifies a row.
 Consider the storing a list of people by first name and last name:

 ```no-highlight
  first_name | last_name